 Maria worked in the Beroukhim Lab for one year as a visiting postdoctoral fellow on a Fullbright award, studying novel dependencies in endometrial cancers.
 She is now a practicing gynecologist in Bergen, Norway.

 Jeremiah grew up in Waseca, Minn., and studied applied physics at Cornell.
 He joined the Harvard MD-PhD program in 2010 and initially worked on radiation treatment planning software with David Craft.
 He joined the bioinformatics PhD program and Rameen Beroukhim’s lab in 2012, where he has worked on genome assembly, variant detection, and analysis of rearrangements in large collections of cancer genomes.
 He is the primary developer of the rearrangement detection tool SvABA and the SeqLib C++ sequence analysis API, and has worked extensively with data from ICGC.
-He is now finishing the last two years of medical school at Harvard, and is looking forward to continuing to pursue both clinical and scientific training in residency and beyond.
-He lives in Lowell House in Harvard Square, where he serves as a resident advisor with his wife, Jess.
+After receiving his PhD, he completed the last two years of medical school at Harvard and is a resident in Medicine at UCSF.

 Fun fact: Jeremiah recently found a live rattlesnake on a hike in the Blue Hills near Boston but did not stop long enough to make its acquaintance.